I made this pieced dress for Boo for Halloween. It’s similar to the Sienna dress style but with a few more pieces:

 I use the Sweet Aline Dress pattern to make this style of dress because it goes up to larger sizes than the Sienna dress:

-Just in a Halloween “bubble” style dress:
+A Halloween “bubble” style dress:

 First, I take strips of fabric (wider than my pattern) and lay them down in the order I want them.